elefant-ai/unity-player2-sdk/README.md

 5. **Reimport all assets**
    - Go to Assets → Reimport All

-6. **Run the demo**
-   - Choose the demo scene from the project details and run!
+6. **Set up your scene**
+   - Create a new scene or use an existing one
+   - Add the SDK components as described in the integration steps below

 7. **Update the SDK**
-   - If you need to update the SDK - just do `git pull --rebase origin main` and Assets → Reimport All - that's it!
+   - Run `git pull --rebase origin main` and Assets → Reimport All
+   - Symlinks automatically pick up the latest changes!

 ### Integration Steps

 1. **Import the SDK**
-   - Copy all `.cs` files from this repository to your Unity project's `Assets` folder
+   - Symlink all `.cs`, `.jslib`, and `.meta` files from this repository to your Unity project's `Assets` folder
    - Unity will automatically compile the scripts

 2. **Set Up NpcManager**